hallgren/eventsourcing/README.md

 ### Realtime Event Subscription

-For now the realtime event subscription has been removed as I'm not satisfied with the exported API.
-Please fill a issue if you want it back.
+For now the real time event subscription has been removed as I'm not satisfied with the exported API.
+Please fill an issue if you want it back.

 ## Snapshot

 If an aggregate has a lot of events it can take some time fetching and building the aggregate.
 This can be optimized with the help of a snapshot.
 The snapshot is the state of the aggregate on a specific version.
-Instead of iterating all events, only the events after the version is iterated and used to build the aggregate.
+Instead of iterating all events, only the events after the version are iterated and used to build the aggregate.
 The use of snapshots is optional and is exposed via the snapshot functions on the aggregate package.

 ### Save/Load Snapshot

-It's only possible to save a snapshot if it has no pending events, meaning that the aggregate events is saved before saving the snapshot.
+It's only possible to save a snapshot if it has no pending events, meaning that the aggregate events are saved before saving the snapshot.

 ```go
 // Saves a snapshot